 - sc_module.sp -> addons\sourcemod\scripting

 - scrontab.inc -> addons\sourcemod\scripting\include

-You can help support plugin development and server costs by white listing the website in your Adblock software or sign up for a Vultr VPS package using my affiliate URL here, Thanks.
+You can help support plugin development and server costs by white listing the website in your Adblock software or sign up for Vultr using my affiliate URL here for $100 credit, available for a limited time (Top 3 rated VPS host with multiple locations), Thanks.

 FatallError – getTime idea from his shutdown plugin

 Nican – Giving ideas for the module and teaching me the more advanced aspects of SourceMod